jayshane-wq/collectors-helper/README.md

 # Collectors Helper

-A Streamlit demo app for a collections / servicing interview.
+A Streamlit demo app for a collections - link to app -  https://collectors-assistant.streamlit.app/

 ## What it does
 - Guides the collector through hardship discussion